Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-But here’s the rub: seeing the doctor when we’re not sick, helps us fend off serious illnesses.
-It also helps us catch them early when they can be more easily treated.
+But here’s the rub: seeing the doctor when we’re not sick helps us fend off serious illnesses.
+It also helps catch them early when they can be more easily treated.
 Preventive services may be covered by your health plan at no out-of-pocket cost to you when you visit a clinic or doctor in your health plan’s network.
-Check our Provider Finder® tool to compare docs and find a PCP in your network.
+Use our Provider Finder® tool to compare docs and find a primary care physician (PCP) in your network.

-Here’s some good news: You have all the power to monitor your health now.
-Keep track of your health numbers below and your future self will thank you!
+Remember, you have the power to monitor your health now.
+Keep track of these key health numbers and your future self will thank you!